spooky-th-ghost/dagathia/README.md

 -10    | Pirates     | There is rumor of a high amount of treasure in the region, Sending all manner of mid tolow level pirate crews out to the sea
 -10    | Navy        | A recent naval training exercise or operation has the water swarming wiht naval ships -15    | Travelers  | There was a recent trade summit or festival in a nearby port

-## Bounty
-While adventuring through Dagathia, PC's are bound to ruffle the feathers of either the Navy or the various pirate crews roaming the seas.
-The party is capabale of accruing two seperate bounties which will either be a black bounty issued by the navy for breaking the law, or a white bounty, issued by the pirate lords for defying their laws or capturing and killing important pirates.
-These bounties reflect the way various factions and NPC's view the party, affecting the sort of encounters they will see, these two bounties are not necesarily inversely proportionate, it is possible to accrue a high bounty with both factions, most often actions that offend the navy will gain favor with pirates and vice versa.
-The parties bounty will have a lasting impact on the encounter level when traveling the sea

-When travelling between islands roll d100, if the roll is above the encounter level roll on the following table to determine the encounter
+When travelling between islands roll d100, if the roll is above the encounter threshhold roll on the following table to determine the encounter

 d10 | Encounter | Hostility | Description
 --- | --------- | --------- | -----------